entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 0.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 0. he coding of *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii* should be revised from ? to 0.

 392. Rostral bar: (0) absent; (1) present.